mritunjaysharma394/vowpal-wiki/Projects.md

 ### Goals
 - Design CB experiments - start off with CB bakeoff paper
 - Create infrastructure to obtain datasets
-- Upload predictions to evaluate perforamnce of algorithm
+- Upload predictions to evaluate performance of algorithm
 - Visualization, display results and compare to others
 ### Stretch Goals
 - Abstract what it means to be a CB algo to provide a more structured evaluation workflow